-The process for choosing a diocesan bishop begins in the diocese.
-However, because of the variety of roles which diocesan bishops have, not only within the Church of England but also in the local community and the nation at large, the choice is not made by representatives of the diocese alone.
-Diocesan representatives work with representatives of the wider Church of England, under the presidency of the Archbishops.
+The process for choosing a diocesan bishop began in the diocese.
+However, because of the variety of roles which diocesan bishops have, not only within the Church of England but also in the local community and the nation at large, the choice was not made by representatives of the diocese alone.
+Diocesan representatives (known as the ‘Vacancy in See Committee’) worked with representatives of the wider Church of England, under the presidency of the Archbishops of Canterbury and York.

 What does the Vacancy in See Committee do?